Isaiah Bowman: Biography

 Upon the conclusion of the Second World War, Bowman relinquished his State Department position and once again became a full-time university president.
 He presided over Hopkins’ return to a peacetime status, planning for the influx of ex-military personnel as they returned to civilian status and resumed their education.

 His pet post-war project became the establishment of a school of geography at Johns Hopkins.
 As with many non-defense disciplines, geography had languished during the war years, and it became Bowman's mission to build geography into a full-fledged division of the university.
 He was briefly successful, but the Isaiah Bowman School of Geography was never able to attract a high-profile scholar to give it the prestige it needed.
 Isaiah Bowman retired from the Hopkins presidency at the end of 1948, and died just over a year later.
 Shortly after his death, the School of Geography was downgraded to department status, and, by 1968, his name was removed from the department.

-In 1916 he became associate editor of the Geographical Review.
+In 1916, he became associate editor of the Geographical Review.
 He was associate editor of the Journal of Geography in 1918−19 and editor in 1919−20.
 In 1921 he became a director of the newly formed Council of Foreign Relations.

 Before and during World War II he served on the Council of Foreign Relations' War and Peace Studies project as chairman of its territorial group.
 From 1945 to 1949 he was a CFR vice-president.

+Bowman was elected to the American Academy of Arts and Sciences in 1916, the American Philosophical Society in 1923, and the United States National Academy of Sciences in 1930.
 In 1941 he was awarded the British Royal Geographical Society's Patron's Medal for his travels in South America and his services to Geography.